LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

         export TF_VAR_gh_token={CREATED_PERSONAL_GITHUB_TOKEN}
         ```
     <b><mark>**NOTE**: NEVER store the value of the GitHub token in the repository code.</b></mark>
-    - Add a `terraform {}`empty block to this file.
-Create an GitHub provider block inside `root.tf` file with the following attributes:
+    - Add a `terraform {}` empty block to the file `root.tf`.
+In the same file create an GitHub provider block with the following attributes:
         - `owner = "{organization_name}"`
         - `token = "var.gh_token"`.